 Of course, there are some red flags, specifically around durability and moving parts, and nothing will dispel these other than a month or two of real-world use, and the price is prohibitive for most people.
 It's not for everyone's two hands in 2019.

-It's a tad more expensive than the Samsung Galaxy Fold, which also has a shockingly high price, but Samsung's device looks like a V0 foldable phone.
-The Huawei Mate X builds off the one fantasy idea with a proper V1 look – and most importantly, we could touch it.
+It's a tad more expensive than the Samsung Galaxy Fold, which also has a shockingly high price, but Samsung's device looks like a Version 0 foldable phone.
+The Huawei Mate X builds off the one fantasy idea with a proper Version 1 look.

 All images: TechRadar